Will-Griffiths-Ireland/Journee/README.md

 * The day image is basically for the photo the user thinks will sum up their day.
 Again if they choose not to then the logo is used.
 * Users are blocked from uploading files other than image files
 * Images are resized to 200px for self images and 800px width for day images and encoded as webp for optimum file sizes
-* The user is limited to a single journal page per day and will get a warning if they already have one whihc has a link to it.
-Please note that while I was testing and creating content to fill the site I disabled the date check so thats why you will see some users with multiple pages for the same day.
+* The user is limited to a single journal page per day and will get a warning if they already have one which has a link to it.
+Please note that while I was testing and creating content to fill the site I disabled the date check so thats why you will see multiple pages for the same day.

 ![Page Exists warning](docs/add_page.JPG)